 Field station 'De Herdershut'

 The building’s name comes from the ‘real’ shepherd’s hut nearby.
-This small wooden building is a listed building and will be left as it is.
+This small wooden building is a listed building and was left as it is.
 Both the ‘small shepherd’s hut’ and the barn previously underwent external renovation.

-The new design by architect John Timmer of the UG will be embedded in the surrounding landscape and will consist of two sections that slide into one another.
+The new building, designed by architect John Timmer of the UG, is embedded in the surrounding landscape and consists of two sections that slide into one another.
 The wooden facade and roof cladding provide a natural look.
-An observation post will be located in the building, as was the case in the old building, to study birds in the area.
+An observation post is located in the building, as was the case in the old building, to study birds in the area.
 The surface area of the field station will increase from 420 m2 to 500 m2.

-The two 20-person dormitories in the old building will be replaced with 13 smaller sleeping quarters as well as a living room, a modern kitchen and good sanitary facilities, providing a comfortable place to stay with good disabled access.
-For teaching and research, there will be a modern teaching room of over 65 m2 and a wet lab and dry lab that together total almost 87 m2 will enable small-scale laboratory research.
+The two 20-person dormitories in the old building are replaced with 13 smaller sleeping quarters as well as a living room, a modern kitchen and good sanitary facilities, providing a comfortable place to stay with good disabled access.
+For teaching and research, there is a modern teaching room of over 65 m2 and a wet lab and dry lab that together total almost 87 m2 will enable small-scale laboratory research.

-De Herdershut will reduce its energy consumption from the grid by two thirds, by using solar panels, better insulation and a low-temperature heating system with a heat pump.
+De new Herdershut has reduced its energy consumption from the grid by two thirds, by using solar panels, better insulation and a low-temperature heating system with a heat pump.
 The building can also be split into two, making it possible to turn off part of the energy and heating system when there are not many people staying in the building in the winter.
 The energy performance coefficient of the complex is just 0.2.

-The project is being carried out by installation company Pranger-Rossier and local construction company Dijkstra and will be completed in mid-2021.
+The project was carried out by installation company Pranger-Rossier and local construction company Dijkstra and was completed in mid-2021.